 Still need convincing?
 Here are 3 reasons to give your old electronics new life.

 Save the Earth

 Common sources of e-waste, or electronics waste, include cell phones, computers, small appliances, TVs, and video game consoles.
 And that’s only a small sample of products that can produce electronics waste.
 These devices contain super hazardous chemicals and materials that, if not properly disposed of, can pollute the environment and cause sad times for everyone living on planet Earth.

 For example, a single computer can contain hundreds of harmful chemicals like lead, cadmium, mercury, and more!
-These chemicals are known to wreak havoc on the body by causing cancer as well as respiratory and reproductive problems.
+We know these chemicals can wreak havoc on the body by causing cancer, respiratory and reproductive problems.
 Learn more about the dangers of e-waste here.

 Remember the high school science lesson of the law of conservation of energy?
 Energy can neither be created nor destroyed.
 It can only be transformed from one form to another.
 Many of the components that make up our beloved electronics come from nonrenewable resources.
 Once they’re gone, they’re gone for good.
 Resources like cobalt, an element essential to smartphone lithium-ion batteries, are running out!

 Finding new mines is not only resource intensive, but it’s also expensive.
 Just ask Apple.